How to Start a Blog from Scratch and Make Money (6 Steps)

 However, don’t forget to use the Bluehost 24/7 support function on their main homepage, if you get stuck and need human assistance.

 Good work!
 Now the fun part begins, time to build your new blog!

 Select a Theme and get creative

-If you change your theme, your blog content (blog posts and images etc.) will automatically follow to the new theme.
+If you change your theme, your blog content (blog posts and images, etc.) will automatically follow the new theme.

 If this is your first blog, I suggest you commence with a free theme while you are starting out, they work fine and will do the job for you.